Free AI-powered fantasy Name Generation

 What is Avowed?

-Avowed (2025) is a first-person action RPG by Obsidian Entertainment, set in the Living Lands region of Eora — the same world as the Pillars of Eternity series.
-You play as an envoy of the Aedyr Empire sent to investigate a mysterious plague threatening the region.
-The game features real-time combat with melee and magic, companion relationships, branching quests, and the deep lore Obsidian is known for.
-It draws from the rich worldbuilding of Pillars of Eternity while offering a more personal, action-oriented perspective on the world of Eora.
+Avowed (2025) is a first-person action RPG by Obsidian Entertainment, set in the Living Lands region of Eora — the same world as Pillars of Eternity.
+You play an envoy of the Aedyr Empire investigating a plague called the Dreamscourge.
+Expect real-time melee and magic combat, companion relationships, branching quests, and the deep cultural worldbuilding Obsidian built the Pillars series around.

 How are Eora's cultures different from standard fantasy?

-Most fantasy settings have generic "human kingdoms" with vaguely European names.
-Eora is radically different — each culture has specific real-world linguistic inspiration.
-Aedyran draws from English/Welsh, Vailian from Italian/Occitan, Huana from Polynesian languages, Rauataian from Japanese/Maori, Glamfellen from Old Norse, Enutanik from Inuit languages, and Ixamitl from Nahuatl/Maya.
-This means an Aedyran merchant and a Huana sailor sound as linguistically distinct as an Englishman and a Hawaiian.
-It's one of the most culturally detailed naming systems in RPG history.
+Each culture has specific real-world linguistic inspiration rather than a generic "fantasy Europe" coat of paint.
+Aedyran draws from English and Welsh, Vailian from Italian and Occitan, Huana from Polynesian languages, Rauataian from Japanese and Maori, Glamfellen from Old Norse, Enutanik from Inuit, and Ixamitl from Nahuatl and Maya.
+That makes an Aedyran merchant and a Huana sailor sound as distinct as an Englishman and a Hawaiian.

 What are the Living Lands?

-The Living Lands is a frontier region in northern Eora known for extreme biodiversity, rapidly changing landscapes, dangerous wildlife, and strange phenomena.
-Communities there are independent, resourceful, and multicultural — attracting explorers, outcasts, scholars, and fortune-seekers from across Eora.
-It's analogous to a wild frontier: untamed, full of opportunity and danger, where the normal rules of civilization break down.
-In Avowed, a mysterious plague called the Dreamscourge is affecting the region, and you're sent to investigate.
+A frontier region in northern Eora famous for extreme biodiversity, unstable landscapes, and strange phenomena.
+Communities there are independent, resourceful, and multicultural — drawing explorers, outcasts, and scholars from across the world.
+In Avowed, a plague called the Dreamscourge is spreading through the region, and you're sent to investigate its source.

 What makes a good Avowed character name?